 - the notification date (date on which the patent office sends notice to make amendments).

 Section B: Main Content Section

 On the second page, the Office Summary form or PTOL-326 is present.
-This is the most sensitive area.
+It is the most sensitive area.
 It includes the following details:

-1. Period for Reply: It is the time period before which the applicant has to send the response to the Office Action.
+1. The period for Reply: It is the period before which the applicant has to send the response to the Office Action.
 Before that, he needs to amend the patent application as per the patent examiner’s requirement.
-The time period is generally 6 months.
-The final time period will depend upon the final decisions of the examiner.
+The time is generally six months.
+The final time will depend upon the final decisions of the examiner.
 If the applicant fails to submit the improved version of the application, the application will be abandoned.
 Else, the applicant has to pay an extra amount for its extension.

-2. Status: This section depicts the status of the application.
+2. Status: This section depicts the state of the application.
 It includes checkboxes for the following three components:

-- Responsive to: It includes the date of correspondence of the paper that you filed before filing the current application.
-This will ensure that you don’t misplace the relevant files.
+- Responsive to: It consists of the date of correspondence of the paper that you filed before filing the current application.
+It will ensure that you don’t misplace the relevant files.

 - Final / Not Final: There are two boxes from which you need to check only one box.
 It will depict whether the application is ‘final’ one or not.

 - “Ex Parte Quayle”: A checked mark on this checkbox will depict that the current application has got the allowance (not for ‘formal matters’).
 It only needs a few changes to correct the mistakes.